variable-defender/modern-cicd-with-github-and-aws-codepipeline/README.md

-# Hotel Room Management System
+# Hotel Room Management System This is a Malicious Change

 This project is a web application for managing hotel rooms, allowing users to view, add, and list room information.